-With thousands of artists soaring into our halls from around the world each year, our classrooms have become dynamic global communities under the unitedly diverse banner of our Blanche World – a United Nations of creativity!
-In a glorious culture clash, our International students import a vibrant collection of new customs, insights and inspiration that colour our world in exciting new ways.
+With thousands of artists, stylists and designers soaring into our halls from around the world each year, our classrooms have become dynamic global communities under the unitedly diverse banner of our Blanche World – a United Nations of creativity!
+In a glorious celebration of culture, our International students import a vibrant collection of new customs, insights and inspiration that colour our world in exciting new ways.
 The leap from their home countries to our corner of Canada comes with big change, courage and incredible journeys.
 Speaking in the international language of passion, we sit down with our global talent to talk the dreams that brought them here, the challenges they overcame, and all about the power of being an artistic representative in a new country.
 Meet the burgeoning stars that have joined us from around the globe in our UN storytelling!

 “Italy, Paris… the big Fashion cities!
 I want to get to that point when I’m the one that people call when they need a look for the runway, for photo shoots – all of that High Fashion work.”